shefalitue/Voronoi-Conquest/README.md

 # Introduction

 In this document we will plot the main aspects of the game being developed as the Geometric Algorithms project.
-The game will have at its core the algorithm of \emph{Voronoi Diagram}.
+The game will have at its core the algorithm of *Voronoi Diagram*.
 Furthermore, the game is a strategy game that can be played by two players.

 The purpose of the game is to, given the map of a land, maximize the area conquered by the player.
 The game starts with an empty map.
 In turns, each player will set a point corresponding to their army somewhere in the map.
-The next step is to calculate the \emph{Vornoi Diagram} defined by the points.
+The next step is to calculate the *Vornoi Diagram* defined by the points.
 Each point has an area of influence in the plane.
 After a given number of turns, the player with the greater area will be the winner.
 In the next sections, more details about the game are going to be given.

 # Game Features
 The starting-point of the game will be based on the total area conquered by each player.
 This functionality is quite simple.
 To make it more interesting, the game will be enhanced by adding more features to the gameplay.